 Your campaign is responsible for complying with the law.
 For example, you may need to collect certain information about your donors or you may have a legal limit on contributions.
 You may also have a timetable as to when you can begin campaigning.
 Check your local laws and, if necessary, seek legal advice.

-After clicking a ‘Donate Now’ button on a website or link in a campaign email, visitors enter their billing and other requested information on a donation or contribution form.
+After clicking a ‘Donate’ button on a website or email, visitors enter their billing and other requested information on a donation or contribution form.
 Then they submit their information to start the payment process.

 After submission, a payment gateway takes over.
 A payment gateway is a service process that verifies and electronically moves funds.
 The donor’s credit card is electronically verified and charged.
 Then the funds are deposited into a Merchant Account.
 This account may be in your organization’s name or in the name of the payment gateway vendor.